Helping Students Understand Fractions

 - Review the core resources for each session.
 These will provide some common background, frameworks and language to inform the discussions, tasks and peer feedback.
 There will be additional recommended resources that participants can choose to review.

-- Complete the final project as detailed below.
+- Complete the final project.

 - Review and provide constructive feedback to other participants on their projects.